apache/pulsar/site2/docs/administration-geo.md

 ### Enable replicated subscription

-Replicated subscription is enabled/disabled by default.
+Replicated subscription is disabled by default.
 You can enable replicated subscription when creating a consumer.

 ```java
 Consumer<String> consumer = client.newConsumer(Schema.STRING)